sensmetry/sysml-2ls/.github/README.md

 - renaming,
 - documentation on hover.

-SysML2 Tools is built and maintained by [Sensmetry](https://sensmetry.com/), a company focused on ensuring the safety and reliability of mission & safety critical systems.
+SysIDE is built and maintained by [Sensmetry](https://sensmetry.com/), a company focused on ensuring the safety and reliability of mission & safety critical systems.

 The initial version has been created as an R&D effort, and contributions are highly encouraged.
 To provide your contributions please see the [CONTRIBUTING.md](/CONTRIBUTING.md) document.